-Groups of 10 or more people are required to make advanced reservations, based on availability.
+Groups of 10 or more are required to make reservations and will be split up to experience tours at different times, based upon availability.

 Walk Into History® with the Freedom Trail® Foundation’s 18th-century costumed guides along the red-brick line of Boston's Freedom Trail®, and learn what really happened.
 On the official Freedom Trail® tours, famous patriots such as James Otis, Abigail Adams, and William Dawes tell stories about the people, places, events, and drama of the American Revolution, and share lively anecdotes about the importance and historical significance of the city of Boston!